 So here’s my checklist for you…

-As a career and business coach who specializes in helping introverts, you can imagine the trepidation I hear about networking, writing about oneself on LinkedIn, starting a new business, and feeling heard at work.
+As a career and business coach who specializes in helping introverts, you can imagine the trepidation I hear about all that career search stuff: networking, writing about oneself on LinkedIn, starting a new business, and feeling understood at work.

 For clarity, introverts are NOT at a disadvantage when it comes to career transition or starting a business, but they might feel more stressed by it.

 My primary work struggle related to introversion was in valuing and speaking up about my talents and accomplishments.
-With a lot of help, including communication classes and a coach, I finally hit my stride with speaking confidently, authentically, and thoughtfully.
-It’s funny to look back because my communication now feels so easy and so “me.”
+With a lot of help, including communication classes and seeing a career coach, I eventually hit my stride with speaking confidently, authentically, and thoughtfully.
+It’s funny to look back because my communication now feels so easy now and so “me.”

 I’ve gathered a few resources that might help ease the stress of the career or business transition for other introverts.
 Continue reading